YueLiPicasso/OCanrenTutorial/Main/peano/README.md

 ### The structure of the parser: an overview

-We describe the structure of the formula parser, and then putting it in perspective, gently show how it works as enabled by Camlp5.
+We describe the formula parser as the reader (a Camlp5 novice) sees it, and then putting it in perspective, briefly explain how it works.

 #### What we see